Graduate Route to Licensure

 3. Complete Praxis Exam in license area and submit Praxis scores to advisor.

-4. Complete FBI Background Check and Speech & Hearing Screening and submit documentation to advisor.
+4. Complete FBI Background Check and submit documentation to advisor.

 Graduate Route to Licensure Course Evaluation Policy (note: this is written specifically for the Science GRL, but similar requirements are expected of the Mathematics GRL applicants)